 Course Description: Economics has been aptly described as "the study of mankind in the ordinary business of life."
 That is our topic for the term.
 More particularly, this is a course in microeconomics, also called "price theory."
 We will study the behavior of individual people and organizations, in both the private and public sectors, as they make their decisions and interact with one another.
 An essential part of human interaction through markets is the price system.
 Prices—prices set freely on the market—are precious.
 We'll study how prices are determined and how ever-changing prices allow the world's people to coordinate our activities very well, even though we are all pursuing different goals and nobody is in charge.

 We will also discuss the role of the essential underlying institutions of the market economy: private ownership and freedom of exchange.

-Class time will be spent on roughly equal amounts of lecturing by the instructor, small group problem solving and discussions, and whole-group discussions.
 In class, if you don't understand a particular point (or if you disagree with it), speak up so that we can discuss it, or email me or see me about it.